veraison/ccatoken/README.md

 # ccatoken

-This repository is an implementation of Confidential Computing Architecture (CCA) Attestation Token Library.
+This repository is an implementation of the Confidential Computing Architecture (CCA) Attestation Token Library.

-This work is based on the Attestation Token as detailed in Realm Management Monitor Specificiation [RMM Spec](https://developer.arm.com/documentation/den0137/a/?lang=en)
+This work is based on the Attestation Token as detailed by the [Realm Management Monitor Specificiation (RMM)](https://developer.arm.com/documentation/den0137/latest)

-The package exposes the following functionalities:
+The package allows to:

-* Construct CCA Evidence by setting the CCA platform and realm claims.
+* Construct CCA Evidence by separately setting the CCA platform and Realm claims.

-* Sign the claims to get the CCA token (as CBOR bytes)
+* Sign and serialise the CCA token to CBOR

-* Get the CCA platform and realm claims from received CCA token
+* Decode a CBOR-encoded CCA token

 * Verify the CCA token